I have a dream.

 At the moment, ReptiFiles is my part-time job (yay, milestone!), which means that a portion of its earnings go into my pocket as a salary.
 This amount is a fixed percentage, and my finances and ReptiFiles’ finances are kept in separate bank accounts, so I never use ReptiFiles funds for personal expenses.

-ReptiFiles keeps the majority of its revenue.
-These earnings go 100% toward furthering our research, maintaining the site, and helping ReptiFiles advocate for a higher standard of reptile care.
+What do I do with the rest?
+ReptiFiles funds are used 100% for furthering our research, maintaining the site, and helping ReptiFiles advocate for a higher standard of reptile care.

 How can YOU support ReptiFiles?